saurabh29r/Job-Quilt/README.md

 # Job-Quilt A job platform for developers

-In This Project I have builed a Morder job portal.
+In This Project I have build a Modern job portal.